 The Southeast Asia Aviation Cooperation Program (ACP) is a public-private partnership that works with aviation stakeholders in Southeast Asia to design programs that promote technical, policy and commercial cooperation in civil aviation.
 ACP is industry led and government supported with cooperation from the U.S. Trade and Development Agency, Federal Aviation Administration, U.S. Department of Transportation, Transportation Security Administration and U.S. Department of Commerce.

-- Provide a cooperative framework for government interaction between Southeast Asian countries and U.S. government partners
+- Provides a cooperative framework for government interaction between Southeast Asian countries and U.S. government partners

-- Promote a safe and secure airspace through training on international standards and aviation best practices
+- Promotes a safe and secure airspace through training on international standards and aviation best practices

-- Enable Southeast Asian governments and local industry to engage directly with U.S. companies to learn best practices and gain critical aviation expertise
+- Enables Southeast Asian governments and local industry to engage directly with U.S. companies to learn best practices and gain critical aviation expertise

-Program activities will match the needs of Southeast Asian countries with the technical innovation of U.S. member companies.
-Potential activities include workshops, training, technical assistance, symposia and reverse trade missions.
+Program activities match the needs of Southeast Asian countries with the technical innovation of U.S. member companies.
+Activities include workshops, training, technical assistance, symposia and reverse trade missions.

 U.S. companies interested in joining the ACP should contact firstname.lastname@example.org.